vindar/tgx/docs/mainpage.md

 - Hardware agnostic: the library simply draws on a memory framebuffer.
 - Minimum RAM usage and no dynamic allocation.
-- No external dependency (and no stl): just include the .cpp files to your project and your are set!
+- No external dependency (and no STL): just include the .h and .cpp files to your project and your are set!
 - Library in Arduino friendly format.
 - Mutiple color formats: `RGB565`,  `RGB24`, `RGB32`, `RGB64`, `RGBf`, `HSV`
 - `Image` class that encapsulates a buffer and allows the creation of sub-images for clipping any drawing operations.